jeevantenny/Bedrock-Disc-Pack/README.md

 ## Content Added
 ### Blocks
-- New jukebox block that can play vanilla and custom discs.
+- New jukebox block that can play vanilla and custom discs (This replaces vanilla jukebox, looks exactly the same but has green text).

 ### Items
 - Adds 7 vanilla music discs.